opencube-horizon/autodock-workflow/README.md

 docker push gabinsc/autodock-gpu:1.5.3
 ```

-Please refer to Docker documentation for more details on building image, and publishing it.
-Make sure that you publish your image to a public Docker registry, or at least on which is accessible from your Apache Airflow setup.
+Please refer to Docker documentation for more details on building an image, and publishing it.
+Make sure that the image is published to a public Docker registry, or at least to a registry which is accessible from the Apache Airflow setup.

 ### 3. Deploying and adapting the DAG
 In order for the DAG to be executed in your specific environment, some adjusments are required.